huldumadurin/PingMarker/README.md

 Server 2 has sub-millisecond response times to New York.
 This corresponds to less than 60km according to the calculator.

-Server 3 has the fastest minimum response time at less than 0.4ms.
+Server 3 has the fastest minimum response time at less than 0.4ms to Singapore.
 This corresponds to less than 35km according to the calculator.

 ## Conclusion
 Cross-referencing with status.digitalocean.com, I can try to determine the locations of the servers.